 When time is of the essence, protein shakes provide an efficient means of replenishing your body after exercise.
 They’re convenient, they’re cost-effective, and they don’t have to be boring.
 In fact, the Body Ecology Probiotic Protein Shake gets 5-stars again and again because it’s so delicious!

 Unlike the chalky protein powders of yesterday:

 - Today’s protein powders are health-intuitive and come in countless mixtures to fit your taste.

 - Blend with water and crushed ice for a cold, refreshing smoothie, or add unsweetened Ripple Pea Milk for a satisfying thirst quencher.

 - Look for a non-GMO, dairy-free, soy-free, gluten-free, and vegan-friendly protein shake if you’re following the Body Ecology Diet.

-- Fermented pea and rice protein — form a complete amino acid profile — and is a unique, high-quality choice: At 15 grams of bioavailable plant protein per serving, pea protein works just as well as whey protein to boost muscle strength, performance, and body composition within just eight weeks, according to newer studies.5
+- Pea and rice protein — form a complete amino acid profile — and it’s broken down for easier digestion to create a unique, high-quality choice: At 15 grams of bioavailable plant protein per serving, pea protein works just as well as whey protein to boost muscle strength, performance, and body composition within just eight weeks, according to newer studies.5

 - Ideally, high-quality pea protein should be predigested, and when combined with the finest source of rice protein, you have the complete amino acid profile your body needs.
 Two years of flavor development went into making our shake absolutely delicious.
 Other protein shakes miss the mark by containing oxalates, lectins, and sugar.
 But recent research shows that, historically, humans have the genetics to digest fermented foods.
 Paleolithic hunter-gatherers benefited from consuming deliberately fermented (and pre-digested) foods, used for preservation and protection against pathogens; this evolution of our stomach acidity creates a natural “filter” for pathogenic microorganisms.6,7